 In the design world practice makes perfect and whenever you’re in doubt just keep pushing forward!
 The best way to solve creative interface problems is through direct confrontation.
 Accessibility will always be a problem but mobile designers are constantly searching for new solutions.

-I hope this article can address some key points towards building any digital interface.
+I hope this article can address some key points towards building accessible mobile content on any digital interface.
 Whether you’re crafting native applications or mobile websites, content must be squeezed onto smaller screens and be portable anywhere in the world.
 Don’t be afraid of testing out new venues for creative problem solving.
 Additionally feel free to share any thoughts or questions you have in the post discussion area below.